samuelmoiwa/samuelmoiwa/README.md

 <h1 align="center">Hi 👋, I'm Moiwa</h1>
 <h3 align="center">Software Engineer from Sierra Leone with B.Sc (Hons) in Computer Science and a graduate of Microverse</h3>

-- I'm a graduate of Microverse.
+- Most of my production expertise is in creating websites and web apps using React.js,
-- I'm studying and creating projects utilizing technologies such as JavaScript, React, Redux, Python, Kotlin, Flutter, Dart, Go, and Ruby.
+- Creating projects utilizing technologies such as JavaScript, React, Redux, Python, Kotlin, Flutter, Dart, Go, and Ruby.
 - I'm able to work remotely with people from all backgrounds and communicate clearly and assertively.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=samuelmoiwa&label=Profile%20views&color=0e75b6&style=flat" alt="samuelmoiwa" /> </p>